framedsc/Sitesource/markdown/GameGuides/DeadSpace.md

 FOV: Field of View.

 Cam Distance: How far back the camera sits from character.
-The further you go, the smaller char is.
+The further you go, the smaller the character becomes.
 This is what the "widescreen fixer" app modifies as well.

 Cam Move Distance: Same as above, but for when you're walking.